Ceylo/FurAffinityApp/README.md

   - [x] Submission download
   - [x] Submission details
   - [x] Submission like
-  - [x] Submission comments (read only)
+  - [x] Submission comments (read & write)
 - [ ] Journals feed
-- [x] Messages reading
+- [x] Notes reading
 - [ ] Notifications
 - [ ] Exploration

 ## Installation
 The [furaffinity.net](https://www.furaffinity.net) website hosts NSFW content in addition to SFW content.
 This prevents such application from being distributed through the official App Store.
-Nervertheless it can still be used on your own device through sideloading (manual installation through a .ipa file), for instance with [AltStore](https://altstore.io) or, if you are a developer, [by installing the app on your device with Xcode](https://developer.apple.com/documentation/xcode/running-your-app-in-the-simulator-or-on-a-device).
+Nervertheless it can still be used on your own device through sideloading (manual installation through a .ipa file), for instance with [AltStore](https://altstore.io) or, if you are a developer, [by installing the app on your device with Xcode](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device).
 In the future installation may become simpler thanks to [new EU regulations forcing Apple to allow sideloading](https://www.theverge.com/2022/3/25/22996248/apple-sideloading-apps-store-third-party-eu-dma-requirement).

 ### Installation with AltStore
 [AltStore](https://altstore.io) is an application on iPhone that can install applications to your device without needing approval from Apple.
 To do so, it interacts with a program named AltServer installed on your Windows or macOS computer.